The Duchess of Wire Design+

 Oh the rink ....The East Gwillimbury Community Center.
 Many communities take their facilities for granted but the Town did not have a rink in 1969 and the political leadership of the day was not interested in building one – too expensive.
 Enter Mom and Dad.
 Mom and Dad cochaired the East Gwillimbury Community Centre Committee.
 This group of community activists did the research, identified the funding and put a plan

-Top-7 support of 80% of the residents of the community, their objective was all but achieved.
+together to get the rink built.
+When they delivered the plan and the petition with the support of 80% of the residents of the community, their objective was all but achieved.
 In an era without the internet and cellular phones, the organization of this group was phenomenal – that was Mom’s contribution along with lobbying provincial officials.
 Dad – he stirred the pot at the local political level, got the support of the local newspaper and secured the support of other community leaders.
 What a team!

 It was this experience that coloured Dad’s perspective with respect to politicians – not all – but certainly most.